+Shirley has three sons by Cassidy: Shaun Paul, Patrick William and Ryan John.
 "I have," she said, "an honest relationship with my children."

-That honest relationship may have been troubled this year.
-In January, Shirley Jones and Jack Cassidy agreed to a trial separation.
+THAT HONEST relationship may have been troubled this year.
+In January, Shirley and Jack Cassidy agreed to a trial separation.
 Each made clear that no formal legal action was planned.

-Meanwhile "The Partridge Family" rolls merrily into a third season and this, as almost everyone knows, is the money year for a series.
-By the third year, all major costs have been amortized and, good heavens how the money does roll in.
-A third season, also, that the series will have enough episodes for a mass kind of syndication for the re-runs.
+Meanwhile, The Partridge Family rolls merrily into a third season.
+And this, as almost everyone knows, is the money year for a series.
+By the third year, all major costs have been amortized and, good heavens how the money does roll in!
+A third season also means the series will have enough episodes for a mass syndication for reruns.